openmind-consortium/App-SCBS-PatientFacingApp/README.md

 There is the ability to hide the report button.
 You can hide all the button's from the user besides the Connect and Exit buttons.

 #### Researcher Tools Screen Functionality (only available if Researcher tools flag is turned on in application_config.json)
-The researcher tools allow researchers to adjust the stimulation for the patient, change groups, turn therapy on/off and run other researcher tools with a click of the button.
+The researcher tools allow researchers to adjust the stimulation for the patient, change groups, turn therapy on/off and run other researcher tools (explained below) with a click of the button.
 This works for unilateral or bilateral and will adjust the UI accordingly to each setting.
 When the rearcher tools flag is turned off in the application_config.json, then the patient will not have any access to this functionality or even know that it is there (it is hidden from them).
+Note- if the researcher is adjust stim settings, there is a setting from the dropdown menu named Both when running bilaterally.
+This will adjust the setting on the left device followed automatically by the right device.
+You may also just choose to adjust the Left or Right devices separately.

 The SCBS is capable of making use of an “Align” functionality which will move from the current group to group B, then turn stim therapy on/off (based on what it is currently on), then on/off again, and then it will do that 2 more times leaving it in the original state stim therapy state that it was in originally.
 Lastly, it will move it to group A.  The purpose of this is to align INS data points with artifacts.
 When running in bilateral mode, the “align” will do this at almost the same time for both INS’ so that the clinician can have a sense of alignment between both INS’.
 This will work as well in unilateral mode in case you need to add an artifact to the INS data to align to an outside device.